Nuking blackheads – it’s so satisfying.

 There’s something about them that shouts, “squeeze me.

-And lets face it, no one wants tiny black dots across their T zone.
+And let’s face it, no one wants tiny black dots across their T-zone.

-When oil solidifies it forms a hard mass of fatty materials and dead skin cells, because the pore is open, exposure to the air causes them to oxidise and turn black.
+When oil solidifies, it forms a hard mass of fatty materials and dead skin cells.
+Because the pore is open, exposure to the air causes them to oxidise and turn black.

-The good news blackheads rarely become pimples, because when oxygen penetrates the pore, it banishes those bothersome bacteria once and for all.
+The good news: blackheads rarely become pimples, because when oxygen penetrates the pore, it banishes those bothersome bacteria once and for all.

 It’s important to know exactly where blackheads come from, so you can treat them effectively.

-- They can be genetic
+- they can be genetic

-- Sticky skin cells can get stuck in the pores
+- sticky skin cells can get stuck in the pores

-- Skincare products containing comedogenic ingredients, can clog the pores
+- skincare products containing comedogenic ingredients can clog the pores

-Remember that these blockage have accumulated deep within the pore, over a long period of time.
+So think patience and persistence, when considering how to get rid of blackheads – remember that these blockages have accumulated deep within the pore, over a long period of time.

-- Cleanse and tone
+- cleanse and tone

-- Wrap the tissue around your index fingers to prevent infection
+- wrap the tissue around your index fingers to prevent infection

-- Take a small area of your skin, push down and gently roll the surface in with your fingers
+- take a small area of your skin, push down, and gently roll the surface in with your fingers

-- Continue to use a squeezing rolling motion
+- continue to use a squeezing rolling motion

-Repeat this process only once, never pinch, poke or squeeze too hard.
+Repeat this process only once – never pinch, poke, or squeeze too hard.

-- Pore purging
+- pore purging